Should Harry Potter Be Immortal?

-Professor Dumbledore from the Harry Potter books and Gandalf from The Lord of the Rings are stereotypical examples of wizards, wise old men with flowing white hair and long beards.
+Professor Dumbledore from the Harry Potter books and Gandalf from The Lord of the Rings are stereotypical examples of 1930s wizards, wise old men with flowing white hair and long beards.
 Bumbling too is a characteristic, although when it matters they always produce the desired outcome.
 Did such people exist?
+Can they provide cheap car insurance you can pay for monthly, like this no-deposit car insurance site (just kidding!!)?

 Fact and fiction.